SebaKrk/StepTrackerTCA/README.md

 ### IOS-00010 WidgetFeature
     * A: New independent Features for each Chart
         - create empty chart widget feature
+    * B: WeightGoalWidget chart & feature